 A redundancy pool is a group of employees from which redundant staff will be selected.
 A redundancy pool is not relevant in smaller businesses, where only one employee performing a unique role is being made redundant.

-Each pool typically includes employees who currently perform the same or similar roles or will do so after the redundancy exercise, if not made redundant.
-So, you may need a few different redundancy pools for different business divisions or areas (eg marketing, sales, IT).
+Each pool typically includes employees who currently perform the same or similar roles or employees with the same or similar skills in other roles.
+This means that you may need a few different redundancy pools for different business divisions or areas (eg marketing, sales or IT).

-Redundancy pooling is not usually relevant where there is no need to select between employees performing a similar role (ie where a particular role will no longer exist, with no replacement or an entire workplace will shut).
-This will mostly be the case for small or micro businesses, where employees perform their role individually.
+Redundancy pooling is not usually relevant where there is no need to select between employees performing a similar role (ie where a particular role will no longer exist, with no replacement, or an entire workplace will shut).
+This will mostly be the case for small or micro-businesses, where employees perform their roles individually.

 Choosing the right redundancy pools has a subjective element and there is no single right approach but the employer must act reasonably and take care to avoid illegal discrimination.